danielpenap1/Spectrogram-emotion-optimized-prototype-learning/README.md

 > *Journal:* [Name of the Journal], [Year]
 > *DOI:* [DOI]

 The repository complements and extends the material included in the article.
-It also provides the necessary code to run the experiments as well as the explainability results: the learned **prototypes** are spectrograms and as audio signals.
+It also provides the necessary code to run the experiments as well as the explainability results: the learned **prototypes** as spectrograms and as audio signals.

 ---